fatho/kos-c/README.md

 # Roadmap

+In no particular order, the following tasks are planned to be done sometime.

 - implement visibility system
 - better error messages (with source location)
 - automatically include bare minimum builtins?
 - also rename local variables
 - provide option for disabling renaming
+- add variadic functions (to allow easier construction of lists)
+- add fields to kOSDelegate (i.e. call and bind)
+- make starting point of code generation configurable (i.e. don't restrict to a function called main).

 # Setup